marioizquierdo/tinytest.js/README.md

 Tinytest does not implement any kind of `mock` (`stub`, `double`, etc.).
 I think that is not in the scope of the "core" functionality of a small testing framework.
 Include other libraries like `sinon.js` for this purpose.

-No formatters were added, and the only way to see the errors is using `tinytest.resport` object.
+No formatters were added, and the only way to see the errors is using `tinytest.report` object.
 This is enough for most of the cases.

 ## Important note ##